immcantation/immcantation/docs/docker/intro.rst

     Downloads the IMGT reference database. imgt2igblast.sh
-    Imports the IMGT reference database into IgBLAST. run_igblast.sh
+    Imports the IMGT reference database into IgBLAST. imgt2cellranger.py
-    Simple IgBLAST wrapper for running IgBLAST with the required arguments using the IMGT reference database.
+    Converts the IMGT fasta germline reference files to the input required by cellranger-mkvdjref.

 Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^